sfwnisme/COMPLAINT-TICKETS/README.md

 # Ticket Issue System

+> [!IMPORTANT]
-This project was created to scale my frontend skills by building every component from scratch.
+> This project was created to scale my frontend skills by building every component from scratch.

+## ⚠️ALERT

+currently the project expands, so I decided to restructure the folders and files, with new adoption.
+You can follow up the updates on `REFACTOR_FOLDER_STRUCTURE` branch

 ## Technologies Used